You are currently viewing What is Income Tax – For Beginners

 Income tax is a tax collected by the government of India depending on the income or profit of the individual or company or firm or authority.
 Basically, there are two types of taxes, direct and indirect tax.

-Direct tax is deducted from the individual directly by the government on the basis of the income or profit.
-The tax that levied on goods and service is the indirect tax.
-It is collected indirectly from you and is paid to the government as in restaurants, theatres and so on.
-To make it more clear, service tax that you pay in a restaurant is an indirect tax and Income tax that is deducted from your salary is a direct tax.
-Income tax collected every month in the form of TDS.
+Direct tax is deducted from the individual directly by the government on the basis of income or profit.
+The tax levied on goods and services is the indirect tax.
+It is collected indirectly from you and is paid to the government, such as in restaurants, theatres, and so on.
+To make it clearer, the service tax that you pay in a restaurant is an indirect tax, and the income tax that is deducted from your salary is a direct tax.
+Income tax is collected every month in the form of TDS.

 Income tax is calculated on the monthly salary of a person or entity and it is applicable at incremental income tax slab rates.
-For example, a person with a lower income is taxed at a lower slab rate and the person with the higher income is taxed with a higher slab rate.
-So, Income tax paid by one person is not the same with the other.
+For example, a person with a lower income is taxed at a lower slab rate, and a person with a higher income is taxed at a higher slab rate.
+So, the Income tax paid by one person is not the same as the other.
 The cycle of income in India starts from 1st April of the year and ends on 31st March of the following year.

 Income Tax Overview

-Income tax is the main source of revenue for the government.
+Income tax is the government’s main source of revenue.
 The money collected in the name of direct tax is used for various infrastructural developments for the government, defence needs and to pay the salary for state and central government employees.
 In India, taxes levied on income, sale, purchase and property.

 The Income Tax Act in India was first introduced in the year 1860.
 It was connoted by James Wilson to overcome the money loses in the British Government due to India’s Freedom movement in 1857.
 Presently, the Income Tax Act 1961 is applicable in India.

-Taxes are generally divided into 2 key categories
+Taxes are generally divided into two key categories

 • Direct tax